• Skip to primary navigation

 1. Attach Large Files to Email on iPhone Using Mail Drop

-Hence, all that is required to Attach Large Files to any Email Message on iPhone is to compose the new email Message and attach the File to your Email Message.
-The Mail Drop option will be automatically triggered, if the size of the attached file starts to exceed 20 MB.
+All that is required to send or attach large size Files to any email message on iPhone is to compose the new email Message and attach the File to your Email Message.

-1. Open Mail app > tap on Compose Mail icon.
+1. Open the Mail app on your iPhone > tap on Compose Mail icon.

 Compose New Email Icon on iPhone